When Luguentz Dort was ready to face off against the Utah Jazz, little did he know the night would become extraordinary for the wrong reasons.

 “I feel like scoring is something I always did in high school.
 I led my team in scoring.
 I knew that with the Thunder that was not going to be my job,” says Dort.
 “Guarding is one of the things I always did at a high level.
 I really take pride in it.
 I felt this really separated me from a lot of players.”

 Dort’s newly-found climb in the NBA has come on the back of gritty stops where he’s been able to create scoring opportunities for his teammates and himself.
-And while he’s no. 37 out of 39 for rookies by ESPN, Chris Paul told NBA.com that Dort is the type of player who is willing to make sacrifices for the team.
-“Playing hard and competing is a talent and Lu is giving himself up,” .
-And after a win against Denver in late February where Dort scored 11 points in 22 minutes that included , Paul also told reporters that he’s “not just a defender.”
+And while he’s ranked no. 37 out of 39 for rookies by ESPN, Chris Paul told NBA.com that Dort is the type of player who is willing to make sacrifices for the team.
+“Playing hard and competing is a talent and Lu is giving himself up,” he said.
+And after a win against Denver in late February where Dort scored 11 points in 22 minutes that included a monster dunk, Paul also told reporters that he’s “not just a defender.”

 Part of Dort’s evolution is staying levelheaded, which is an area Akinyooye works with him on.
 On nights like the game against the Spurs where the Thunder won by 28 points, Dort went a perfect 6-from-6 from the field and 2-from-2 from outside the arc.
 But there are also nights where players light up and take Dort to task.
 Akinyooye says they have a process post-game where he checks in to make sure he doesn’t get too ahead of himself or get too down when an assignment doesn’t go according to plan.

 “As he continues to grow as a player, he has to be a little more sharp with his fundamentals.
 He loves to put the work in.
 I don’t see that ceiling right now,” says Akinyooye.
 “I give him credit because once the game is over he does a good job of turning the page.
 He’s already talking about the tendencies of the next assignment.
 He’s always assigned to be the team’s best player.
 It’s a big ask for a 20-year old.”